 So why do dogs look into our eyes?
-Is it chemical, aggression, or just a way that dogs have of begging?
-When working with other species they have a tendency to look anywhere but our eyes.
+Is it hormonal, a sign of aggression, or just another way that dogs have of begging?
+Why is it usually dogs?
+When working with other species I have noticed that they have a tendency to look anywhere but our eyes.

 Even a few of the species that do look directly at you, usually the carnivores, look at the face, not directly into the eyes.
 (I know I am going to anger a lot of cat owners with that comment but I am basing this on my own experience.
 Personal experience is only “anecdotal” and since there is no way to prove it scientifically you can choose not to believe it and no one can tell you that you´re wrong.)

 Dogs will sometimes avoid eye contact too if they are very submissive, not used to being around someone, if they are nervous, or if they are afraid.
 After a while, though, most dogs make and hold eye contact more than any other species.